Alan Muraoka: 1997–present

-In 2006, he made a guest appearance on the soap opera One Life to Live, playing Mr. Pravat, a Thai bartender, in a bar scene along with Desiree Casado.

-In 2007, he directed the stage production of High School Musical at the Lyric Theatre in Oklahoma City.
+In 2006, he made a guest appearance on the soap opera One Life to Live, playing Mr. Pravat, a Thai bartender, in a bar scene along with Desiree Casado.He directed the stage production of High School Musical in 2007 at the Lyric Theatre in Oklahoma City.
 He also directed The Muny's 2008 production of High School Musical in St. Louis winning praise for drawing "appealing performances from his attractive young leads".

-In 2007, Muraoka joined the Stage Directors and Choreographers Society.
+Muraoka joined the Stage Directors and Choreographers Society in 2007.
 In 2009, he directed Urinetown: The Musical at Trinity University in San Antonio, TX.
 He was hired on for the semester as the university's "Stieren Guest Artist".
 In addition, he taught a class on musical auditioning techniques and gave a lecture for the public.

+In 2011, Muraoka made a cameo appearance on Curb Your Enthusiasm in "The Bi-Sexual" (Season 8, Episode 7), playing a Japanese tourist who informs Larry that the bow that he previously received from a Japanese chef as an apology was not a full bow, calling it a "shit bow."

-In 2019, he played the Narrator/Mysterious Man in Into the Woods at the Patchogue Theatre.
+Muraoka played the Narrator/Mysterious Man in Into the Woods at the Patchogue Theatre in 2019.
 In 2021, Muraoka co-directed the June 17th Sesame Street episode "Family Day".
 The episode, which focused on the diverse families of the different characters on the show, introduced the first family to include two gay dads, the characters "Nina's Brother Dave, his husband Frank, and their daughter Mia."